Society in Turkish Tradition

 Families are in several types according to social, economic and local conditions in society.
 The traditional extended and nuclear families are the two common types of families in Turkey.

 The traditional extended family,

 Generally means that three generations live together: grandfather, adult sons and sons’ sons, their wives.
 And also their unmarried daughters a married daughter becomes a member of her husband’s family and lives there.
 There is a unity of production and consumption together with common property in society.
 This type of family is becoming more and more rare today in society.

 The nuclear family is parallel to industrialization and urbanization.
 So It replaces traditional families.
 The nuclear family consists of a husband, wife and unmarried children.
 This family type is more suitable to modern Turkish social life today.

-There are some economic, traditional and emotional conditions that form the duties and responsibilities of the modern nuclear family member.
+There are some economic, traditional and emotional conditions.
+These conditions form the duties and responsibilities of the modern nuclear family member in society.
 As for the economic conditions, each individual is supposed to play a part in supporting the continuation of the family.
-The father is usually responsible for making the basic income, the mother may perhaps contribute by working and if not, will assume full-time take care of the home.
+(Society) The father is usually responsible for making the basic income, the mother may perhaps contribute by working.
+If not, She will assume full-time take care of the home.
 Grandparents may also supply help with incomes from their pension or returns from owned property and rents.
 Younger children help with the housework (re-pairing, painting, cleaning) and when older contribute by usually covering at least their own expenses.
 Tradition places the father as the head of the family, but the mother has equal rights.
 The father is the representative and protector of the family whereas the mother takes care of all the day to day things.

 For more information please click on the links below…